ccedacero/como-se-dice/README.md

 1. Navigate to your desired directory and `git clone` the repo url
 2. Open the backend folder and run `bundle install`
 3. Start the service with `rails s`
-4. Navigate to the frontend folder and type `open index.html`
+4. Navigate to the frontend folder and type `npm start`
-5. The app will open in a new Chrome window and you should now be able to test out it's features.
+5. The app will open in a new Chrome window and you should now be able to test out it's features by signing up for a new user.

 ## Built With
 - [React JS](https://reactjs.org/) - I used React to build the user interface and to manage the flow of the app.